Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Generalized Hodge theory: Overview

 At the base of the induction, the characterizations in \eqref{eq:lifted_A_intro1} and \eqref{eq:lifted_A_intro2} dictate that $\fbA_{0}=\bA_{0}$ and $\fbA_{0}^*=\bA_{0}^*$, consistent with the convention $\fbA_{-1}=\bA_{-1}=0$ in the diagram \eqref{eq:elliptic_complex_diagram}.

 From the base case onward, the notation $\fbA^*_{\alpha}$ denotes the formal adjoint of $\fbA_{\alpha}$.
-The adjoint is well-defined because, as a byproduct of the purely functional-analytic characterization in \eqref{eq:lifted_A_intro1} and \eqref{eq:lifted_A_intro2} (which uniquely determines the operators), we show that the lifted operators differ from the original ones by negligible terms within a pseudodifferential calculus for boundary-value problems \cite{Hor03, RS82, Gru90, Gru96}---namely, the \emph{Boutet de Monvel calculus} \cite{Bou71}.
-This broader calculus is required because the standard pseudodifferential calculus does not apply to manifolds with boundary; the Boutet de Monvel calculus provides a complete extension that suits our purposes and ensures the lifted operators in \thmref{thm:lifted_complexIntro} admit adjoints.
+The adjoint is well-defined because, as a byproduct of the purely functional-analytic characterization in \eqref{eq:lifted_A_intro1} and \eqref{eq:lifted_A_intro2} (which uniquely determines the operators), we show that the lifted operators differ from the original ones by negligible terms within a pseudodifferential calculus for boundary-value problems \cite{Hor03, RS82, Gru90, Gru96}; namely, the \emph{Boutet de Monvel calculus} \cite{Bou71}.
+In a nutshell, this broader calculus is required because the standard pseudodifferential calculus does not apply to manifolds with boundary.
+The Boutet de Monvel calculus provides a complete extension that suits our purposes and ensures the lifted operators in \thmref{thm:lifted_complexIntro} admit adjoints.
+We provide a detailed exposition of this calculus, on its various aspects, in the body of the paper (\secref{sec:per_pseudo}).

 The crux of the induction step can then be sketched as follows: when combined with overdetermined ellipticity, Green's formulae, and the normality of the corresponding boundary operators in \defref{def:elliptic_pseudo_complex_intro}, the induction hypothesis yields that $\fbA_{\alpha}$ induces what we call an \emph{auxiliary decomposition}.
 This takes the form of an $L^{2}$-orthogonal, topologically direct decomposition of Fréchet spaces (focusing, without loss of generality, on the Neumann case):